Rockies vs. Red Sox Player Props Betting Odds

-Sportsbooks have listed player props for Ryan McMahon and others when the Boston Red Sox host the Colorado Rockies at Fenway Park on Tuesday at 7:10 PM ET.
+Ryan McMahon and Rafael Devers are among the players with prop bets available when the Colorado Rockies and the Boston Red Sox meet at Fenway Park on Wednesday (beginning at 7:10 PM ET).

 Bet on this matchup or its props with BetMGM!